Skip to content

 Introduction

-The Kubernetes Ingress Controller uses ingress classes to filter Kubernetes Ingress objects and other resources before converting them into Kong configuration.
-This allows it to coexist with other ingress controllers and/or other deployments of the Kubernetes Ingress Controller in the same cluster: a Kubernetes Ingress Controller will only process configuration marked for its use.
+The Kong Ingress Controller uses ingress classes to filter Kubernetes Ingress objects and other resources before converting them into Kong configuration.
+This allows it to coexist with other ingress controllers and/or other deployments of the Kong Ingress Controller in the same cluster: a Kong Ingress Controller will only process configuration marked for its use.

 Configuring the controller ingress class

-The --ingress-class flag (or CONTROLLER_INGRESS_CLASS environment variable) specifies the ingress class expected by the Kubernetes Ingress Controller.
+The --ingress-class flag (or CONTROLLER_INGRESS_CLASS environment variable) specifies the ingress class expected by the Kong Ingress Controller.
 By default, it expects the kong class.

 Loading resources by class

-The Kubernetes Ingress Controller translates a variety of Kubernetes resources into Kong configuration.
+The Kong Ingress Controller translates a variety of Kubernetes resources into Kong configuration.
 Broadly speaking, we can separate these resources into two categories:

 • Resources that the controller translates directly into Kong configuration.